Frexom/Wiki-Redirect/README.md

 **WIP**

-If you know what you're doing you can go ahead and install in on your own.
+If you know what you're doing you can go ahead and install it on your own.